BenjaminUrquhart/CodinGame-Bot/README.md

 # CodinGame-Bot
-Discord hackWeek: bot for CodinGame
+Discord HackWeek: bot for CodinGame

+One command: profile.